To get TAFDC, the child has to be living with a relative. Besides a natural or adoptive parent, the relative can be

 - a stepmother, stepfather, stepbrother or stepsister, step-grandparent, or

-- A non-parent relative does not have to have legal custody or guardianship in order to get TAFDC for a child, see Families with children getting TAFDC, unless the child has previously lost TAFDC because of the time limit in another family, see Who is the "child of record?", or would otherwise be ineligible because of the family cap.
-See What is the time limit rule and when does your time limit start over?
+- A non-parent relative does not have to have legal custody or guardianship in order to get TAFDC for a child, see Which families with children can get TAFDC?, unless the child has previously lost TAFDC because of the time limit in another family, see What is the time limit rule and when does your time limit start over?

 - A child who is living with someone who is not a relative may be eligible for Emergency Aid to Elders, Disabled and Children (EAEDC) benefits or foster care benefits.

-- If a non-parent relative shares care with a parent and they cannot agree on who will get the benefits, DTA will decide based on the amount of time each caregiver spends with the child and the person’s responsibilities.
-See 106 C.M.R. § 203.595; DTA Transitions, July 2016, p.
+- If a non-parent relative shares care with a parent and they cannot agree on who will the benefits, DTA will decide based on the amount of time each caregiver spends with the child and the person’s responsibilities.
+See 106 C.M.R. § 703.330(A); DTA Transitions, July 2016, p.
 4.